NJAU-CDSIC/MsipNet/README.md

 - [ ] ​		**pytorch(2.0.0)、pytorch-cuda(11.8)、scipy(1.10.1)、scikit-learn(1.2.2)、pandas(2.0.0)、shap(0.41.0)、numpy(1.23.5)**

-See environment.yaml for details.Use the following command to install the runtime environment.
+See environment.yaml for details.
+Use the following command to install the runtime environment.

 ```
 conda env create -f environment.yml